Xilinx/Vitis-Tutorials/README.md

 		</tr>
 		<tr>
 			<td colspan="3" height="48"   >
-			Learn how to build custom platforms for Vitis to target your own boards, and how to modify and extend existing platforms.
+			Learn how to build custom platforms for Vitis to target your own boards built with Xilinx devices, and how to modify and extend existing platforms.
 			</td>
 		</tr>
 		<tr>